 I was completely unprepared when I began my breastfeeding journey.
 Being pregnant during a pandemic prevented me from taking any in-person breastfeeding classes and I had to resort to online learning.
 I was able to gain some basic knowledge through the online class and my own research, but nothing prepared me for what breastfeeding was really like.
 Before you begin your breastfeeding journey, I am here to share everything you should know about breastfeeding (that a class won’t always teach you!).

-This information is based on my own experience, I am not a healthcare provider.
+This information is based on my own experience, I have spoken more about this in my series on Becoming a Mother.
+It’s important to remember that I am not a healthcare provider.
 Everyone’s breastfeeding journey will look different because each baby is unique.
 My son was born at 39 weeks and latched on his first try immediately after birth.
 While I was in the hospital, one of the amazing nurses that I had introduced me to La Leche League, an amazing resource for all things breastfeeding.
 Because I am not going to discuss some topics, like the basics of breastfeeding, I highly recommend checking out their website for any questions or concerns that I do not address.
 Lactation Consultants are another great resource and are even covered by some insurances.
 Above all, trust your motherly intuition.

 Your Body, Your Baby, Your Choice